tfabris/BlueGigaEmpeg/README.txt

 Some modification of the empeg Car is required in order for this to work.
 Make sure to perform all modifications listed in this document for this code to work correctly.
-See "Checklist" below.
+Follow the "Checklist" section of this document to make sure all steps are performed.

 The audio connection works like this:
  Empeg Car ->